hashtagbime/724/readme.md

             URL:"/samanAPI/HealthRequests/BasicInformation/",
             Method: 'POST',
             Headers:{
-                        Client-Key: the client key that were gavin to you in the previews document,
+                        Client-Key: the client key that were given to you in the previews document,
                         Authorization: the authorization in this aoi depends on the the user's phone number, just enter the phone nomber of the current user in the authorization header.
                         },
             body:{